DJMONSTER0212/DJMONSTER0212/ReadMe.md

 # 💫 About Me:
-🔭 I’m currently studying Computer Science And Engineering(with Specialization in Data Science and Artificial Intelligence)<br>👯 I’m looking to collaborate on any Web Development Project.<br>🌱 I’m A Full Stack Web Developmer.<br>💻 Programming Languages which I have worked on are C, C++, Python, HTML, JavaScript.<br>⚡ Fun fact about me is that I like Games and Anime.
+🔭 I’m currently studying Computer Science And Engineering(with Specialization in Data Science and Artificial Intelligence)<br>👯 I’m looking to collaborate on any Web Development Project.<br>🌱 I’m A Full Stack Web Developer.<br>💻 Programming Languages which I have worked on are C, C++, Python, HTML, JavaScript.<br>⚡ Fun fact about me is that I like Games and Anime.

 ## 🌐 Socials: